 She says she is, and as an over-55 senior executive working at a small company, she fits the profiles of the happiest employees, according to new Robert Half research.
 But she works in a finance department, which also puts her in the “least happiest” category.

-New research by our company suggests that professionals who work in the fields of accounting, finance and financial services have lower levels of workplace happiness compared to employees in other industries.
+Research by our company suggests that professionals who work in the fields of accounting, finance and financial services have lower levels of workplace happiness compared to employees in other industries.

 What does it mean to be happy at work?